djcooke/compendium/_hoh_081_enemies/gozu.md

   stun: false
 abilities:
   - name: '11-tonze Swipe'
+    potency: 750
-    description: 'non-telegraphed conal AoE.
-Can be LoS''d'
+    description: 'untelegraphed conal AoE; can be LoSed'
   - name: 'Hex'
     description: '360 degree gaze attack that turns you into a pig - look away!'
   - name: 'Devour'
-    description: 'Instant death; only used if you''ve been turned into a pig'
+    description: 'instant death; only used if you''ve been turned into a pig'
 job_specifics:
   DRK:
     difficulty: Easy